 “Virgil Blue said nothing.

 “So Jango decided to walk.
 He left the monastery and stepped down steep cliffs—there were no carved steps so long ago, but Jango was spry enough to compensate—and greeted birds hiking up.
 Oran dora!”

 The students concurred: “Oran dora!”

-“Jango came to a large stone bird shading a stone man with its wings.
+“Jango came to a large bird-statue shading a stone man with its wings.
 The bird and man stood on a stone box with a closed hinged panel.
 Jango bowed to it.
 Oran dora!”